James Comey Fast Facts

 July 5, 2016 - Says he will not recommend charges against Hillary Clinton for her use of a private email server during her time as secretary of state.
 He notes, however, that Clinton and her aides were "extremely careless" handling classified information.

-July 6, 2016 - Tesifies before the House Oversight Committee on the FBI's investigation into Hillary Clinton's use of a private email server.
+July 6, 2016 - Testifies before the House Oversight Committee on the FBI's investigation into Hillary Clinton's use of a private email server.

 July 7, 2016 - Testifies that he has been a registered Republican for most of his adult life but that he is "not registered any longer."
 He says the FBI is "resolutely apolitical."